lgcmotta/conways-game-of-life/README.md

 ### Database Choice and ORM
 Given the need to handle multidimensional arrays efficiently, PostgreSQL was selected for its native support for storing columns as multidimensional arrays.
-Configuring **EF Core** to support this was straightforward, leveraging my experience from previous projects involving **EF Core** and rich domain models.
+Configuring **EF Core** to support this was straight forward, leveraging my experience from previous projects involving **EF Core** and rich domain models.
 **EF Core** excels as an ORM by mapping objects, including complex and well-encapsulated ones, to database structures.
 This ensures that the application domain remains decoupled from the database schema, maintaining a clean separation of concerns.